dstrekelj/khatalogue/Articles/01_introduction.md

 ## 1.1.
 System initialisation

 Every Kha project begins with a call to `System.init()`, marking the initialisation of the targeted system's application context.
-This not only sets up the rendering context, but also initialises APIs that handle input devices (keyboard, mouse, gamepad, touchpad, microphone, sensors ...), output devices (display, headphones, speakers, ...), scheduling, and more.
+This not only sets up the rendering context, but also initialises APIs that handle input devices, output devices, scheduling, and more.

 The application context is initialised with a configuration structure which can contain: